 They're not expecting you to be a sales expert.
 But they are looking for a few key things:

-This is what they’re testing for in most questions.
+This is what they're looking for in most questions.

-Here are the questions you’re most likely to get, plus how to think about them.
+Here are the questions you're most likely to hear in an HR Assistant interview, along with tips on how to approach them.

 "Why do you want to work in sales?"

-They want to know if you’ve thought this through.
+They want to know if you've thought through.

 Bad answers: